Akanksha Power and Infra IPO opens on 27th December - www.lokmattimes.com

 Akanksha Power and Infra IPO opens on 27th December

-PNN New Delhi [India], December 26: Nashik based Akanksha Power and Infrastructure Ltd. (APIL) Is engaged in the B2B ...
+New Delhi (India), December 27: Nashik based Akanksha Power and Infrastructure Ltd. (APIL) Is engaged in the B2B business ...

 It has entered into a new sector of business that includes turnkey construction of High Tension and Low Tension electrical infrastructures including 33/11 KV substations, distribution substations and has also added new products like Current Transformer, Potential Transformer, and residual voltage transformer.
 Green field LED street light projects as well as operation and maintenance services.
 It also launched vacuum contactors, and is now set to launch Advanced Metering Infrastructure for effective control of technical and commercial losses.
 This new development considered to bring in revolutionary process that will benefit one and all.